 Charitable Remainder Trusts

-Like the pooled income fund, a charitable remainder trust enables you to convert appreciated securities or real estate assets into lifetime income without having to pay capital gains tax.
+A charitable remainder trust enables you to convert appreciated securities or real estate assets into lifetime income without having to pay capital gains tax.
 Upon the donor’s death, the remaining trust assets are transferred to Via.

 Gift of stocks, bonds, mutual funds or other appreciated securities offer significant tax advantages.

 Via can be named the primary or contingent beneficiary of IRA’s annuities, Keoghs, 401K plans and other pension and profit sharing plans.
 Upon the participant’s death, Via receives its designated share.